metafates/marky/README.md

 > Work in progress

-Converts Markdown `.md` documents into pretty HTML pages with support for code syntax highlighting and LaTeX
+Converts Markdown `.md` documents into pretty HTML pages with support for code syntax highlighting, LaTeX and Mermaid diagrams

 ## Screenshots